bobvanderlinden/softwarebakeryblog/projects/drivedroid.markdown

 ## How do you make this work?

+* Download and install DriveDroid
 * Connect your phone to your PC using an USB cable
-* Download an image file (.iso or .img) or create one
+* Download an image file (.iso or .img) through DriveDroids downloadlist.
 * Select the image file in DriveDroid to let your phone 'host' the file over USB
 * (Re)start your PC and make sure the correct boot priority is set in the bios
 * The image should now be booted on your PC

-## Recommendations

-To quickly try DriveDroid download SliTaz from the download menu.
-It is an operating system of only 35MB, so it should be easily downloaded.
-You can also create a 100MB FAT image through the 'Create blank image...'-menu.
-It should show up as a normal empty USB-drive on your PC.

-## Requirements

-DriveDroid requires root, an USB cable and a phone which can potentially support USB Mass Storage.
-Most phones do, even ones that ship with MTP, however do not have it enabled.
-You need to enable the 'Mass Storage' USB-mode though DriveDroids preferences.
-If that does not work, send me a support email.

 ## Tutorials